 Anne Bowman, Director of Food & Beverage

 Carole is a full time grandma of nine.
-When she's not caring for her progeny, you can find her working for Tallgrass Film Festival, and volunteering for the American Diabetes Assocition, American Cancer Society, and wherever else Anne Bowman drags her.
+When she's not caring for her progeny, you can find her working for Tallgrass Film Festival, and volunteering for the American Diabetes Association, American Cancer Society, and wherever else Anne Bowman drags her.
 She's also the queen of the baked goods, much appreciated by her fellow staff members.